immersive-web/webxr-ar-module/explainer.md

 // Use xrFrameOfRef as detailed above, but render the floor of the virtual space at Y = 0;
 ```

 When using a stage `XRFrameOfReference` the device will frequently have a configured "safe area" that the user can move around in without fear of bumping into real world objects.
 WebXR can communicate the rough boundaries of this space via the `XRFrameOfReference.bounds` attribute.
-It provides a polygonal boundary given in the 'geometry' point array, which represents a loop of points at the edges of the safe space.
+It provides a polygonal boundary given in the `geometry` point array, which represents a loop of points at the edges of the safe space.
 The points are given in a clockwise order as viewed from above, looking towards the negative end of the Y axis.
 The shape it describes is not guaranteed to be convex.
 The values reported are relative to the stage origin, but do not necessarily contain it.
 The `bounds` attribute is null if the bounds are unavailable for the current frame of reference.

+Points in the `bounds.geometry` array must have a `y` value of `0` and a `w` value of `1`.

 If the `bounds` are available the application should try to ensure that all content the user needs to interact with can be reached while staying inside the described bounds geometry.